Temporal Concatenation for Markov Decision Processes: Main Results

-We have the following theorem. \begin{theorem}[Upper Bound on Regret of Temporal Concatenation] Fix an original instance $\calI_0$ with horizon $[T]$, and an initial distribution $\mu_0$.
-If there exists $\epsilon\geq 0$ such that $\tau_\epsilon(\calI_0)\leq T/2$, then the regret of Temporal Concatenation satisfies:
+\end{definition} Note that since $\tau_\epsilon$ captures the hardness of traversing the state space by applying feasible actions, it will depend on the sizes of the state and action spaces in general.
+We have the following theorem. \begin{theorem}[Upper bound on regret of temporal concatenation] Fix an original instance $\calI_0$ with horizon $[T]$, and an initial distribution $\mu_0$.
+If there exists $\epsilon\geq 0$ such that $\tau_\epsilon(\calI_0)\leq T/2$, then the regret of temporal concatenation satisfies:

 where $\bar{r}$ is the maximum reward in a given time slot.
 In particular, if $\tau_0(\calI_0)\leq T/2$, then the above inequality implies that

 \end{theorem}